akka/akka-http/docs/src/main/paradox/routing-dsl/directives/basic-directives/extractActorSystem.md

 ## Description

-Extracts the @unidoc[ActorSystem] from the @unidoc[RequestContext], which can be useful when the external API in your route needs one.
+Extracts the @apidoc[ActorSystem] from the @apidoc[RequestContext], which can be useful when the external API in your route needs one.

 @@@ warning